petrospetrou/ChipStream_Undergraduate_Thesis/README.md

 ---

-## 📖 References
+## References
-For further details on semiconductor technologies, synchronous and asynchronous communication, refer to:
+For further details, refer to:
 - **Main Thesis Document:** `Undergraduate Thesis - Petros Petrou.pdf`
 - **Relevant Research Papers:** Listed in the thesis bibliography.
-- **Technical References:** Available in `docs/references.txt`.

 ---

-## 📜 License
+## License
 This repository is released under a **Custom Academic License**.
 Usage, modification, and distribution are restricted based on the original academic institution’s policies.
 Any reuse or adaptation of this work must be approved by the author and comply with academic integrity guidelines.

 ---

-🎉 **Thank you for checking out my thesis repository!** I hope this work contributes to the understanding and advancement of cross-domain digital communication systems. 🚀
+**Thank you for checking out my thesis repository!** I hope this work contributes to the understanding and advancement of cross-domain digital communication systems.